sglebs/webdriver-python/README.md

 * pip install -U pyobjc

 ##### Then, if Windows, do this
+* Install VisualStudio 2015 Community (so you can compile native libraries)
 * Install PyWin32: https://sourceforge.net/projects/pywin32/files/pywin32/Build%20219/

 ##### Then, do this (all platforms)